Catholic University of America: Campus

-The CUA campus is in the residential community of Brookland in Northeast Washington; its main entrance is 620 Michigan Ave., NE.
+CUA's campus is in the residential community of Brookland in Northeast Washington; its main entrance is 620 Michigan Ave., NE.
 The campus is bound by Michigan Avenue to the south, North Capitol Street to the west, Hawaii Avenue to the north, and John McCormick Road to the east.
 It is three miles (5 km) north of the Capitol building.

 The tree-lined campus is 193 acre.
 Romanesque and modern design dominate among the university's 48 major buildings.
 Between McMahon and Gibbons halls and alongside the Basilica of the National Shrine of the Immaculate Conception runs The Mall, a large strip of grass often used by Ultimate Frisbee players and sunbathers.
 Conte Circle is in the middle of Centennial Village, a cluster of eight residential houses.

 The Edward J. Pryzbyla University Center opened in the spring of 2003, bringing student dining services, the campus bookstore, student organization offices, an 800-person ballroom, a convenience store, and more student services under one roof.
 The John K. Mullen Library completed a $6,000,000 renovation in 2004.

-The Columbus School of Law is on the main campus and has a building with mock courtrooms, a library, chapel, classrooms, and offices.
+Columbus School of Law is on the main campus and has a building with mock courtrooms, a library, chapel, classrooms, and offices.

 Theological College, the United States' national Catholic seminary, is affiliated with CUA, sending students there for their studies.
 Also located near campus is the St. John Paul II Seminary, a minor seminary for the Archdiocese of Washington but also serving nearby dioceses and hosting seminarians from dioceses around the country.
 Students from the minor seminary study for their undergraduate philosophy degrees at the university.
-Several organizations of religious life also have seminaries nearby—including the Josephites, Carmelites, Franciscans, Oblates of Mary Immaculate, and Paulists—all of which send students to CUA.
+Several organizations of religious life also have seminaries nearby—including the Josephites, Carmelites, Franciscans, Oblates of Mary Immaculate, and Paulist Fathers, each of which send students to CUA.